syhpoon/xenvman/README.md

 Template javascript API provides functions to copy files from data dir to image workspace, mount them inside containers etc.

-Please note,that all files in data directory are never changed by a template directly, they are always copied when needed.
+Please note, that all files in data directory are never changed by a template, they are always copied when needed.

 ## Workspace directory